Grintek Medical Aid Serves Saab Employees

 Who Grintek medical aid serves

-Grintek medical aid was created by Saab to serve its Grintek employees working here in South Africa.
+Saab started Grintek medical aid to serve its Grintek employees working here in South Africa.
 The employees may work at either Saab Grintek Technologies or at Saab Grintek Defence.
-As the scheme is a restricted scheme, only these employees and their dependents may be a member of the Grintek medical aid.
+The scheme is a restricted scheme.
+Therefore, only these employees and their dependents may be a member of the Grintek medical aid.

 The Grintek medical aid benefits are comprehensive and designed so that members should never encounter a shortfall.